Springhill Township, Fayette County, Pennsylvania

 Springhill Township is a township in Fayette County, Pennsylvania, United States.
-The population was 2,723 at the 2020 census.
+The population was 2,726 at the 2020 census.
 The Albert Gallatin Area School District serves the region.

 Unincorporated communities in the township include Friendship Heights, White House, McKinley Hill, Sprucetown, Nilan, and Gans.

 History

 "The name "Springhill" was given by Col. George Wilson, the earliest settler on Georges Creek (at its mouth, in what is now Nicholson township), who had come here from Springhill, in Augusta [County], Va., and had given that name to the new region in which he settled.
 That was while all the Monongahela country was included in Cumberland County; and the old Springhill township of that county embraced an immense territory, covering all the southern part of what is now Fayette, all of Greene, and the south part of the present county of Washington."

-Spring Hill Township was formed in 1771 when the area was part of Bedford County, Pennsylvania.
+Spring Hill Township was formed in 1771 when the area was part of Bedford County.
 It contained all of what is now Greene County, part of Washington County and nearly all of Fayette County.

 When Westmoreland County was formed from Bedford County in 1773 Springhill Township was one of its eight original townships.

 Springhill Township was one of the original townships of Fayette County, having been erected by the Court of Quarter Sessions of the county at the first term, held in December 1783.

 Albert Gallatin's Friendship Hill home is located in the township and is maintained as the Friendship Hill National Historic Site.